-Beef Jerky is a type of food that’s getting some bad press lately.
-Premature canine deaths are occurring across the United States and it seems that some case are due to beef jerky.
+Beef Jerky is a type of snack that’s getting some bad press lately.
+Premature dog deaths have occurred across the United States with some cases linked to beef jerky.
 Is this type of people food really considered that unsafe for dogs?

 The FDA has weighed in about the dangers of feeding your pets this food.
-Since beef jerky is somewhat similar to dog treats, and we hear of people often feeding it to their dogs, we have to set the record straight here.
+Since beef jerky is somewhat similar to dog treats, and we hear of people often feeding it to their dogs, we have to set the record straight.

 Can I Give My Dog Beef Jerky?
-Answer: No, See Recent FDA Alert – 3,600+ dogs sickened since 2007, many died!
+Answer: No, see recent FDA information

-Dogs generally like the taste and chewy qualities of beef jerky.
-And for this reason, this type of food is commonly used as treats, snacks, and also as reward during training.
-If you are going to use the beef jerky that is intended for people, you should make sure that these are not spicy.
+Most dogs like the taste and chewy qualities of beef jerky.
+As a result, this type of food is commonly used as a treat or reward during training.
+If you plan to use beef jerky, the kind intended for people, at the very least make sure it’s not the spicy kind.

 Beef jerky food treats are delicious for a reason.
-A lot of spices and preservatives go into its preparation, and it can also go through a marinating procedure to ensure long shelf life.
-The beef is often treated with intensely salty solution, as salt has preservative properties.
-And to make the food really tasty, onion powder, garlic powder, and pepper are also included in the recipe.
+They’re loaded up with spices and preservatives which also ensures a long shelf life.
+The beef is often treated with an intensely salty solution.
+To top it off, onion powder, garlic powder, and pepper may be included in the recipe.

 Remedies for Upset Stomach

 You can give your dog an antacid to treat gas or if you hear stomach rumbling.
 Pepcid and Zantac are people medicines which are generally safe for dogs suffering from mild gastrointestinal issues.
 Pepto-Bismol is also okay for canines with mild diarrhea.
 Just be sure to use a proper dose, as instructed by a vet, since dosage for humans and dogs can be quite different.
 Obviously, case of severe food poisoning should be addressed at a veterinarian as soon as possible.